 Look how much I managed to cut off!

-It might have been a nightmare to sew and take most of the day, but look how much smaller the one I cut down is!
-I’ve saved 474g (17 ounces), a weight not to be sneezed at when you have to carry it 3000km.
+It was a nightmare to sew and take most of the day.
+But, look how much smaller the one I cut down is!
+I took off 474g (17 ounces).
+I think that’s pretty impressive when you have to carry it 3000km.
+Just think of multiplying it by the ammount of steps I’ll take…

-It will get some getting used to, sleeping in such a confined space.
+I think it will take a while to become used to sleeping in such a confined space.
 I generally take up as much space as possible when I’m asleep, arms and legs sprawled out everywhere.

 At first, I was planning to write this post as a tutorial so other people could cut down their sleeping bags too.
 But it’s way too hard to recommend doing.
 If you have spent a lot of time sewing and know your way around a sewing machine then, by all means, cut your bag down too.
 But for most people, I’d recommend buying a smaller bag to start with.